Canop/broot/website/docs/common-problems.md

 Most terminal apps are fine but some, made with Electron or worse, or crippled with fancy plugins, take dozens of milliseconds to redraw the screen.
 You should not use those terminals.

-# Broot doesn't work on msysgit or git bash
+# msysgit or git bash

 I have no solution for that.
 If you know how to tackle the problem, the maintainers of [Crossterm](https://github.com/crossterm-rs/crossterm) would be interested too.

+# Windows

+Broot isn't as fast or feature complete on Windows.

+I'm not a Windows programmer and I don't even have a machine to test.
+I'd welcome the help of a programmer with the relevant competences and the will to improve broot.

 # Windows 9-